How to Extend Polyform Puzzler

 In the body of your puzzle module (i.e. after the import statements), add the following class definition:

-The first line defines a new class named "MyPuzzle" based on an existing polyform "base class" named "Pentominoes" (in the "puzzler.puzzles" module).
-You should familiarize yourself with the classes in the "puzzler.puzzles" module.
-Polyform Base classes have generic names (like "Pentominoes"), while puzzle classes have specific names (like "Pentominoes5x12").
+The first line defines a new class named "MyPuzzle" based on an existing polyform "base class" named "Pentominoes" (in the "puzzler.puzzles.polyominoes" module).
+You should familiarize yourself with the modules and classes in the "puzzler.puzzles" directory (also known as a Python "package").
+Polyform Base classes have generic names (like "Pentominoes"), while concrete puzzle classes have specific names (like "Pentominoes5x12").
 You can use either type for your base class, whichever most closely matches your puzzle.

 The next lines define two class attributes, the height and width of the solution. height = 3 means that the Y coordinate may be 0, 1, or 2; because we start counting at 0, the maximum is never reached.